-This is a five-page HTML resource about solving problems concerning substitution into simple linear equations.
+- Substitute values into simple linear equations - this five-page HTML resource is about solving problems concerning substitution into simple linear equations.
 It contains four questions, one of which is interactive, and one video.
 The resource discusses and explains substitution into simple linear equations to reinforce students' understanding.

-This is a six-page HTML resource about solving problems involving substitution into algebraic expressions and formulas.
+- Evaluating formulas - this six-page HTML resource is about solving problems involving substitution into algebraic expressions and formulas.
 It contains one video and three questions, one of which is interactive.
 The resource discusses and explains solving problems with substituting into algebraic expressions and formulas to reinforce students' understanding.

-This is a 13-page guide for teachers.
-It introduces the use of formulas, and includes substitution and the solution of the resulting equations.
+- TIMES Module 36: Number and Algebra: formulas - teacher guide - this 13-page guide for teachers introduces the use of formulas, and includes substitution and the solution of the resulting equations.